Restated Bylaws of the

 Further, where any provision of these bylaws requires the vote of a larger proportion of the members than otherwise required by law, such provision may not be altered, amended or repealed except by vote of such larger number of members.
 No amendment may extend the term of a director beyond that for which such director was elected.

 SECTION 2.
 AMENDMENT BY DIRECTORS

 Subject to the rights of members under Section 1 of this Article XIII and the limitations set forth below, the board of directors may adopt, amend or repeal bylaws.
 Such power is subject to the following limitations:

-(a) The board of directors may amend or repeal a bylaw provision unless such action would:
+(a) The board of directors may not amend or repeal a bylaw provision if such action would:

-(2) Increase or decrease the number of members authorized in total or for any class;
+- Increase or decrease the number of members;

 (c) If any provision of these bylaws requires the vote of a larger proportion of the directors than otherwise required by law, such provision may not be altered, amended or repealed except by vote of such larger number of directors.